flairNLP/fundus/docs/how_to_contribute.md

 ### 2. Creating a Publisher Specification

 Add a new publisher specification for the publisher you want to cover.
-The publisher specification links information about the publisher, sources where to get the HTML to parse from and the corresponding parser to an object used by Fundus' `Crawler`.
+The publisher specification links information about the publisher, sources where to get the HTML to parse from, and the corresponding parser to an object used by Fundus' `Crawler`.

 You can add a new entry to the country-specific `PublisherEnum` in the `__init__.py` of the country section you want to contribute to, i.e. `fundus/publishers/<country_code>/__init__.py`.
-For now, we only specify the publisher's name, domain and parser.
+For now, we only specify the publisher's name, domain, and parser.
 We will cover sources in the next step.

 For the Long Angeles Times, we add the following entry to `fundus/publishers/us/__init__.py`.